Perfume: The Story of a Murderer (film): Casting

-Filming was originally planned to begin in the third quarter of 2004 but the filmmakers had trouble finding the right actor to play the protagonist Grenouille.
+Filming was originally planned to begin in the third quarter of 2004, but the filmmakers had trouble finding the right actor to play the protagonist, Grenouille.
 The search to find an actor to play Grenouille took nearly a year.
 On casting agent Michelle Guish's advice, Tykwer went to see Ben Whishaw perform as Hamlet in Trevor Nunn's production of the play.
 Tykwer immediately felt that he had found the actor for the role.
-An audition followed which convinced Eichinger of Whishaw's potential as well.
-Eichinger described Whishaw as embodying both "the innocent angel and the murderer."
-Regarding his search to find an actor, Tykwer said "it only really seemed plausible to choose someone for this role who was completely unknown.
+An audition followed that convinced Eichinger of Whishaw's potential.
+Eichinger described Whishaw as embodying both "the innocent angel and the murderer".
+Regarding his search to find an actor, Tykwer said, "It only really seemed plausible to choose someone for this role who was completely unknown.
 You could also say a 'nobody' who is to become a 'somebody' - because that's what the story is about too."

-When it came to casting the role of Baldini, the washed-up perfumer who first teaches Grenouille how to capture smells and create perfume, Tykwer immediately thought of Dustin Hoffman.
+When casting the role of Baldini, the washed-up perfumer who teaches Grenouille how to capture smells and create perfume, Tykwer immediately thought of Dustin Hoffman.
 "When I took on this project I knew straight away that there was no one who could play Baldini better," said Tykwer.
-Hoffman had wanted to work with Tykwer since he saw Run Lola Run and Tykwer had always wanted to get Hoffman for a part.
+Hoffman had wanted to work with Tykwer since he saw Run Lola Run, and Tykwer had always wanted to get Hoffman for a part.
 Hoffman and Whishaw had a week of rehearsal and a crash course in perfume-making prior to the start of principal photography.
 The scenes between the two actors were shot in sequence, allowing them to follow the natural progression of their characters' relationship.

-Alan Rickman was Tykwer's first choice to play Richis and the role was not offered to anyone else.
-Tykwer and Eichinger looked through hundreds of audition tapes to find the right actress for the role of Richis' daughter Laure.
-Tykwer believed he had found the right actress on a tape with 15 actresses but couldn't remember exactly which was the one he liked.
+Alan Rickman was Tykwer's first choice to play Richis, and the role was not offered to anyone else.
+Tykwer and Eichinger looked through hundreds of audition tapes to find the right actress for the role of Richis's daughter Laure.
+Tykwer believed he had found the right actress on a tape with 15 actresses, but couldn't remember exactly which was the one he liked.
 Eichinger looked through the tape and found what he thought was a suitable person.
 It turned out that both men had chosen the same actress, Rachel Hurd-Wood.
-Tykwer went to London to cast her personally.
-A new tape was recorded and she was given the role.
-A suitable actress could not be found for the role of the plum girl in England and the United States, so Tykwer decided to look at actresses in Germany.
+Tykwer went to London to personally cast her.
+A new tape was recorded, and she was given the role.
+A suitable actress could not be found in England nor the United States for the role of the plum girl, so Tykwer decided to look at actresses in Germany.
 Karoline Herfurth, who had twice worked with Tykwer, was asked to do a screen test with Whishaw, in costume.
-Herfurth proved herself to Tykwer and her role was expanded.
+Herfurth proved herself to Tykwer, and her role was expanded.

 A total of 5,200 extras were used for the film, sometimes with nearly a thousand at once.
 The orgy scene at the film's climax required 750 extras.
-50 key players from the dance theater group La Fura dels Baus and 100 relatively experienced talents formed the core of the crowd.
+Fifty key players from the dance theater group La Fura dels Baus and 100 relatively experienced talents formed the core of the crowd.
 The remaining 600 extras were arranged around this group of 150 performers.